-Dedicated to the memory of Janet Carbutt-Lang who led BBT work on veteran trees
+Dedicated to the memory of Janet Carbutt-Lang who led work on veteran trees for Barnsley Biodiversity Trust

 Most veteran trees are found in historic parklands (60% nationally), however some are found as isolated individuals or in small numbers in hedgerows, churchyards and, as relics of older landscapes, in fields.

 Some veteran trees may be quite small in size, depending on the species and factors such as growing in adverse conditions or beiing repeatedly coppiced or pollarded.
 Local examples include oaks on Wharncliffe Crag and Hawthorns in Stainborough Park.

 The National Planning Policy Framework and Natural England’s Standing Advice on protecting Veteran Trees from development includes Veteran Trees whether they are within parkland or in other areas.
 The presence of veteran trees is a material consideration in planning applications.

 Development resulting in the loss or deterioration of irreplaceable habitats (such as … ancient or veteran trees) should be refused, unless there are wholly exceptional reasons and a suitable compensation strategy exists.
 NPPF para 175c

 See the Parkland habitat pages for more on Veteran Trees.